 Department of Mathematics and Computer Science

-The degree programs in Mathematics and Computer Science are described under those headings.
 The objectives of the Department of Mathematics and Computer Science are threefold:

 - To prepare students for professional careers in mathematics, and computer science;

 - To satisfy the mathematical needs of students majoring in other disciplines; and